zvtvz/zvt/docs/source/user_guide/intro.rst

 From intuition, other tradable entities could be added to the system and used in the same way.

-Below is current registered entity_type and its schema.
+Below is current registered tradable entity type and its schema.
 ::

     >>> from zvt.contract import *